The page navigation is complete. You may now navigate the page content as you wish.

 Flow showing the behavior of the clear selected button and how it reverts the Super Select's state to the default one

-Showing the footer with custom content inside.
+Showing the footer with generic content inside.

-Showing the afterOptions slot with custom content
+Showing the afterOptions slot with generic content

 List